DonSchenck/dotnetservicebinding/README.md

-# csharpservicebinding
+# dotnetservicebinding
-> **Kubernetes Service Binding Library for C# Applications**
+> **Kubernetes Service Binding Library for .NET Applications**

 The [Service Binding Specification][spec] for Kubernetes standardizes exposing backing service secrets to applications.
-This project provides a C# module to consume the bindings projected into the container.
+This project provides a .NET module to consume the bindings projected into the container.
 The [Application Projection][application-projection] section of the spec describes how the bindings are projected into the application.
 The primary mechanism of